Contact InformationEric Farina, Director of Veteran's Affairs

 Roosevelt Hall, Room 109

 Eric Farina is the Director of Veteran's Services at Farmingdale State College.
 His office is in Roosevelt Hall room 109.
 Eric was a public school teacher for eight years in Atlanta before returning to Long Island.
 He has taught as an adjunct professor in history at Suffolk Community College's Ammerman campus in Selden.
 He holds a BA in history from Long Island University and an MA in military history from American Public University.
-He has a total of ten years military service in all components of the US Army: Active, Reserve, National Guard and The Active Guard-Reserve program.
+He has a total of thirteen years military service in all components of the US Army: Active, Reserve, National Guard and The Active Guard-Reserve program.
 In his current position he serves as an infantry squad leader in Bravo company, 69th Infantry.